Smooth East Midlands

-Smooth East Midlands is an Independent Regional Radio station for the East Midlands, 107.4 MHz, 97.2 MHz, 106.8 MHz 106.0, 106.6 ignore 106.0 as former rival GEM now Greatest hits East Midlands is on 106.0 MHz which replaced Saga 106.6 FM at 6 am on Monday 26 March 2007.
+Smooth East Midlands is an Independent Regional Radio station for the East Midlands, 107.4 MHz, 97.2 MHz, 106.8 MHz, and 106.6 MHz, which replaced Saga 106.6 FM at 6 am on Monday 26 March 2007.
 It is owned by Communicorp UK and operated by Global as part of the Smooth network of stations.
 Connect FM closed and merged with Smooth East Midlands on 1 October 2019 in Kettering, Corby, Wellingborough, Northampton, Peterborough and Rushden.

 As well as being carried on FM in the East Midlands, the station could also be found on DAB digital radio and online.
 It was also broadcast on the NOW Derbyshire - Kettering, Corby, Wellingborough Northampton Peterborough, and Rushden DAB Multiplex.

 History

 The station came into existence following GMG Radio's purchase of the Saga Radio Group in December 2006, and the granting of permission from the regulator Ofcom to change the format of its Smooth FM stations.
 The decision was made to change both the Smooth FM and Saga stations to Smooth Radio.
 Saga 106.6 FM closed at 6 pm on Friday 23 March 2007, and was followed by a preview weekend for the new Smooth Radio.